Cognitive Behavioral Therapy

 Is this therapy the same as behavioral therapy?

 No. As the name suggests, CBT draws on both cognitive and behavioral therapy approaches.
 It is based on the assumption that thoughts precede feelings and shape behavior, reflecting its heavy cerebral focus.
 When patients recognize their problematic thoughts and beliefs, they are better positioned to react and respond more healthily.

 How long does it take for CBT to work?

 Like most treatments, the results of CBT are not immediate and vary per person.
 Some patients report improved outcomes after a few weeks, while others may only notice changes after several months.
 Traditional CBT treatments are usually staggered over 12-20 weeks.

 While CBT may not cure your condition, it can equip you with the necessary tools to approach situations differently.

-What is the success rate of cognitive-behavioral therapy?
+What is the success rate of this therapy?

 Research shows that CBT is up to 75% effective in helping patients with anxiety and moderate to severe depression.
 In some cases, CBT may even be as effective as antidepressants, although it is more commonly used in tandem with prescription medication and other therapy methods.

 The most important thing to remember if you’re suffering from any mental health problem is to believe there is hope.
 If you or a loved one have any mental health issues, do not hesitate to reach out to professionals for help.
 As much as possible, do not keep it all to yourself.
 Relying solely on your friends is also not advisable.
 Friends can listen to your thoughts and emotions, but they may not be able to provide the help you need.